 We have not made required monthly redemption payments beginning on February 1, 2007 to purchasers of debentures issued in October 2006.
 Pursuant to the provisions of the Secured Convertible Debentures, such failure to pay is an event of default.
 Penalty interest accrues on any unpaid redemption balance at an interest rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law until such amount is paid in full.
 Upon an event of default, each purchaser has the right to accelerate the cash repayment of at least 130% of the outstanding principal amount of the debenture plus accrued but unpaid liquidated damages and interest.
 If we fail to make such payment in full, the purchasers have the right sell substantially all of our assets pursuant to their security interest to satisfy any such unpaid balance.
-We are negotiating with such purchasers for waivers from such events of default and the right to issue shares in lieu of cash payment of the unpaid redemption payments plus accrued interest to the purchasers.
-Each monthly redemption amount under the debentures is approximately \$77,000 and as of May 1, 2007 we are currently four months behind.
-We would have to issue approximately 1,600,000 shares of common stock to satisfy the monthly redemption amount of approximately \$308,000 in arrears.
-We cannot give any assurance that the each of the four purchasers will accept this arrangement as a cure for this default.
+The Monthly Redemption Amount is approximately \$85,000 and as of November 1, 2007 we were ten months behind.
+We would have to issue approximately 6,839,271 shares of common stock to satisfy the Monthly Redemption Amount and unpaid interest totaling approximately \$904,000 in arrears.